-PE = Project activity carbon dioxide equivalent emission in metric tons per year,

-DE = direct emissions from use of fossil fuels or electricity for operation of facility
+PE = Project activity carbon dioxide equivalent emission in metric tons per year, DE = Direct emissions from use of fossil fuels or electricity for operation of facility

 According to the methodology, direct emissions from the use of fossil fuels and/or electricity for the operation of the facility must be considered as part of the project emissions.
-For swine farms in Brazil, a standard equipment configuration consists of one 2 horsepower (HP) biogas blower that operates 24 hours per day per anaerobic digester.
+For swine farms in Brazil, the standard equipment configuration consists of one 2 horsepower (HP) biogas blower that operates 24 hours per day per anaerobic digester.

-HP to kWh conversion = HP (2) x hours per day (24) x days a year (365) x 0.7457^{18} kWh to CO_2e conversion = (kwh (13,065) x country specific emission factor $(0.2677)^{19}$) / 1000
+HP to kWh conversion = HP (2) x hours per day (24) x days a year (365) x 0.7457^{18} kWh to CO_2e conversion = (kWh (13,065) x country specific emission factor (02677)19) / 1000